nighthawk-apps/nighthawk-wallet-android/README.md

 # Nighthawk Wallet
-An Android wallet using the Zcash Android SDK that is maintained by nighthawk apps devs.
+An Android wallet using the Zcash Android SDK that is maintained by nighthawk apps.
-Our first Nighthawk Wallet release is based upon the Electric Coin Company's shielded reference wallet for Zcash.
-We've removed analytics reporting and logging, disabled sending to transparent addresses, and updated the branding.
-Please help us beta test and send feedback to nighthawkwallet@protonmail.com or Keybase (@NighthawkWallet).
-Be free with z2z!

 ### Setup